Skip to content

 Diana Policarpo is an artist and composer who works between London and Lisbon.
 Through speculative transdisciplinary research, she investigates gender politics, economic structures, health, and interspecies relations.
 Policarpo’s performances and installations examine experiences of vulnerability and empowerment associated with acts of exposing oneself to the capitalist world.

-For Helsinki Biennial 2023, Policarpo presents a large-scale installation that creates a case study of mapping colonial histories through the tracking of natural biodiversity.
+For Helsinki Biennial 2023, Policarpo presented a large-scale installation that creates a case study of mapping colonial histories through the tracking of natural biodiversity.
 The work originated from a research trip to the Portuguese-administered Ilhas Selvagens (Savage Islands) in the North Atlantic Ocean.

 The rock-shaped sculptures with embedded video and sound tell stories that are simultaneously factual and fictitious, based equally on science and science fiction.
 We hear the voices of the island and its inhabitants narrating their roles in the stories and mythologies of the islands.